1. 16th CENTURY

-The ground-plan, the ‘universal’ design made by Juan Bautista de Toledo, has been regarded as representing the grid on which St Lawrence was martyred.
-It is surrounded by a portico at the north-west, by the royal gardens to the east and by the monastery gardens to the south.
+The ground plan, the ‘universal’ design made by Juan Bautista de Toledo, has been regarded as representing the grid on which St Lawrence was martyred.
+It is surrounded by a portico at the northwest, the royal gardens to the east, and the monastery gardens to the south.
 This layout was retained throughout the numerous subsequent modifications.

-Similarly the church, based on Michelangelo’s design for St Peter’s, Rome, was to have had two eastern towers flanking the sanctuary and over the rooms of the king and queen, and two others on the west façade of the complex.
+Similarly, the church, based on Michelangelo’s design for St Peter’s, Rome, was to have had two eastern towers flanking the sanctuary and over the rooms of the king and queen and two others on the west façade of the complex.

-These towers, with cupolas characteristic of formal palace architecture, can be seen in the designs attributed to Juan Bautista, which show alternative designs, one with a double order, the other with a giant order.
+These towers, with cupolas characteristic of formal palace architecture, can be seen in the designs attributed to Juan Bautista, which show alternative plans, one with a double order, the other with a giant order.

-In January 1563, before building began, the members of the advisory Council of Architects, Pedro Fernández de Cabrera y Bobadilla, 2nd Conde de Chinchón, Martín Cortés, 2nd Marqués del Valle de Oaxaca, and Pedro de Hoyo, the Secretary, decided to use the overall design of Juan Bautista with the church design of Paciotto and some details of a design by Gaspar de Vega.
+In January 1563, before building began, the members of the advisory Council of Architects, Pedro Fernández de Cabrera y Bobadilla, 2nd Conde de Chinchón, Martín Cortés, 2nd Marqués del Valle de Oaxaca, and Pedro de Hoyo, the Secretary, decided to use the overall design of Juan Bautista with the church design of Paciotto and some details of a plan by Gaspar de Vega.

-Further changes were made in 1564, when it was decided to double the number of monks from 50 to 100.
+Further changes were made in 1564 when it was decided to double the number of monks from 50 to 100.

-Rodrigo Gil de Hontañón and Hernán González de Lara visited the construction and, from the viewpoint of architects trained in Gothic building techniques, criticized details of the overall plan and of the church plan by Juan Bautista.
+Rodrigo Gil de Hontañón and Hernán González de Lara visited the construction and, from the viewpoint of architects trained in Gothic building techniques, criticized details of the overall plan and the church plan by Juan Bautista.
 Finally, on the advice of the Obrero Mayor, Fray Antonio de Villacastín, the whole complex was brought to the same level as the east side.
 This required changes to several elevations and modifications to the church design, which were incorporated into a section drawing by Juan Bautista.

-Meanwhile, Giovanni Battista Castello had begun work on the main staircase (1568) to his own design, but this was demolished in 1571 to make way for the open-well imperial stairway designed by Herrera.
-Various plans for the church, had been sent to Florence for submission to the Accademia del Disegno in May 1567, and further contacts were maintained with Italian architects.
+Meanwhile, Giovanni Battista Castello had begun work on the main staircase (1568) to his design, but this was demolished in 1571 to make way for the open-well imperial stairway designed by Herrera.
+Various plans for the church had been sent to Florence for submission to the Accademia del Disegno in May 1567, and further contacts were maintained with Italian architects.

-In 1571 Pellegrino Tibaldi sent a design for the church, and Philip II commissioned Barone Gian Tommaso Marturano to collect further plans, including designs by Galeazzo Alessi, Andrea Palladio and an oval design by Vincenzo Danti.
+In 1571, Pellegrino Tibaldi sent a design for the church, and Philip II commissioned Barone Gian Tommaso Marturano to collect further plans, including designs by Galeazzo Alessi, Andrea Palladio, and an oval design by Vincenzo Danti.
 These were submitted, probably with others by Spanish architects, for consideration by the Accademia in Florence and were then reworked by Jacopo Vignola in Rome into a new design that was presented to Pope Gregory XIII in 1572 and sent to Spain in 1573.

 b) El Escorial Plan